 - Knife - Close-range weapon given to all players.
 Primary attack gives a quick slash while secondary attack gives it a slower, more powerful stab.
 A golden variant is given to players who reach the last weapon level of Arms Race, in which a kill with it results in the wielder winning the game.
 Cannot be dropped.
 Gives a +650% cash bonus per kill in Classic Competitive (and a +1400% cash bonus per kill in Classic Casual).

-- Zeus x27 - $1000.
+- Zeus x27 - $200.
 New to the series.
-Close-range one-use taser that automatically kills upon impact.
-Only available in Casual Classic mode.
+Close-range one-use taser that automatically kills upon impact. $1000 in console and early Steam versions (and was only available in Casual Classic mode at that time).